 One of the few things that’s underwhelming about the CE is the art book.
 It’s very thin and doesn’t have a hard cover, making it look more like a folder or a flyer than an art book.
 Still, the art itself looks very nice.

-The game case looks very cool, every surface shows a different piece of artwork, and I always like these folding paper boxes, even if they are not the most practical.
+The game case looks very cool, every surface shows a different piece of artwork, and we always like these folding paper boxes, even if they are not the most practical.

 The CE also comes with some additional ingame content, and a bonus disc (contents are trailers, soundtrack, making of and a motion comic).

-I really like this kind of attention to detail.
+We really appreciate this kind of attention to detail.
 This is the back of the box, seen from the inside.
 Not a place where you expect to see something, since it’s basically the bottom of the barrel.
 But the famous shattering glass looks really nice here.

-In conclusion, I really like the presentation of this edition.
+In conclusion, we really like the presentation of this edition.
 At 80 euros the price is a bit steep (it was even 100 originally), and that’s probably mainly because of the action figure.
-But I’m glad I have it in my collection.
+But we’re glad to have it in our collection.